-1. The Senate of the Confederate States shall be composed of two Senators from each State, chosen for | the same. six years by the Legislature thereof, at the regular session next immediately preceding the commencement of the term of service; and each Senator shall
+Section 3.
+1. The Senate of the Confederate States shall be composed of two Senators from each State, chosen for six years by the Legislature thereof, at the regular session next immediately preceding the commencement of the term of service; and each Senator shall

-2. Immediately after they shall be assembled, in consequence of the first election, they shall be divided | States. as equally as may be into three classes.
-The seats of the Senators of the first class shall be vacated at the expiration of the second year; of the second class at the expiration of the fourth year; and of the third class at the expiration of the sixth year; so that onethird may be chosen every second year; and if vacancico lappen by resignation or otherwise during the recess of the Legislature of any State, the Executive thereof may make temporary appointments until the jext meeting of the Legislature, which shall then fill less they be equally divided.
-5. The Senate shall choose their other officers, and also a President pra temporé in the absence of the Vice President, or when he shall exercise the office of President of the Confederate States.
-6. The Senate shall have the sole power to try all impeachments.
-When sitting for that purpose, they shall be on oath or affirmation.
-When the President of the Confederate States is tried, the Chief Justice shall preside; and no person shall be convicted with-7.
-Judgment in cases of impeachment shall not extend further than to removal from office, and disqualincation to hold and enjoy any office of honor, trust or | Congress profit, under the Confederate States; but the party convicted shall, nevertheless, be liable and subject to indietment, trial, judgment and punishment, according Section 4.
+2. Immediately after they shall be assembled, in consequence of the first election, they shall be divided as equally as may be into three classes.
+The seats of the Senators of the first class shall be vacated at the expiration of the second year; of the second class at the expiration of the fourth year; and of the third class at the expiration of the sixth year; so that onethird may be chosen every second year; and if vacancies happen by resignation or otherwise during the recess of the Legislature of any State, the Executive thereof may make temporary appointments until the next meeting of the Legislature, which shall then fill such vacancies.

+3. No person skall be a Senator who shall not have attained the age of thirty years, and be a citizen of the Confederate States, and who shall not, when elected, be an inhabitant of the State for which he shall be also a President pro tempore in the absence of the Vice President, or when he shall exercise the office of President of the Confederate States.
+6. The Senate shall have the sole power to try all impeachments When sitting for that purpose, they shall be on oath or affirmation.
+When the President of the Confederate States is tried, the Chief Justice shall preside; and no person shall be convicted without the concurrence of two-thirds of the members